UrbanCode/plugin-docs-paac/docs/Integrations.md

-## Steps to Integrate PAAC with DevOps Deploy using Jenkins
+## Steps to Integrate PAAC(using paac-0.1.0.1171817-beta) with DevOps Deploy using Jenkins

 ### Problem Statement:
 Need to update an existing process stored in GitHub in JSON format to DevOps Deploy.
 The process can be of any type: **Generic**, **Component**, or **Application**.